5 Complex Numbers

 Remark 42: Periodicity of exponential

-The exponential for is very useful for computing products and powers of complex numbers.
+The exponential form is very useful for computing products and powers of complex numbers.

 Proposition 43